ericdc1/Dapper.SimpleCRUD/README.md

 - GetAsync(id) - gets one record based on the primary key
 - GetListAsync<Type>() - gets list of records all records from a table
 - GetListAsync<Type>(anonymous object for where clause) - gets list of all records matching the where options
-- GetListAsync<Type>(string for where clause) - gets list of all records matching the where clause
+- GetListAsync<Type>(string for conditions) - gets list of all records matching the conditions
 - InsertAsync<Type>(entity) - Inserts a record and returns the new primary key
 - UpdateAsync<Type>(entity) - Updates a record
 - DeleteAsync<Type>(id) - Deletes a record based on primary key